mykelalvis/FT/Traveller/WORKING/Mongoose/Spinward Salvage LIC.md

 In order to use this supplement you will need one of the **_Traveller_** rules sets.
 Statistics are included for T20 and for Classic
 **_Traveller_** (CT), though other rules sets can be used with a minimum of work.
 This supplement is designed to be used in the
 Official Traveller Universe (OTU) although the design could be used in any setting that uses Traveller's starship design rules.
 **Dates:** All dates correspond to the standard Imperial calendar from the OTU.
 This supplement is officially dated 320-1110 (the 320th day of the 1110th year since the founding of the Third Imperium).
 **Place:** The starship detailed in this supplement can be used anywhere in charted space, although the adventure seeds and background details are based in the Spinward Marches Sector.
-**Theme:** This supplement provides detailed information on a particular starship used in Charted Space, along with back- ground details, history, operational use and adventure seeds for using the starship.
+**Theme:** This supplement provides detailed information on a particular starship used in Charted Space, along with back-ground details, history, operational use and adventure seeds for using the starship.
 Deckplans are also provided.

 Page 4